simpsonlab/simpsonlab.github.io/_posts/2015-04-07-eventalign.md

 Aligning Events to a Reference
 ------------------------------

 The hidden Markov model we designed for the consensus problem had 5-mers of an arbitrary sequence as the backbone of the HMM, with additional states and transitions to handle the skipping/splitting artefacts.
-In this HMM 5-mers emitted events; a path through the HMM describes an alignment between a sequence of events and a sequence of 5-mers.
-When we made our E. coli assembly we weren't interested in the best alignment so we summed over all paths through the HMM using the forward algorithm.
-In some situations however we _are_ interested in the alignment of events to 5-mers.
-If we use the Viterbi algorithm instead of the forward algorithm, and make a reference genome the backbone of our HMM, we can calculate the most probable alignment of events to a reference sequence.
+In our preprint we used this HMM to calculate a consensus sequence from a set of reads.
+If we make a reference genome the backbone of the HMM, we can use it to align events to the reference.

 The new ```eventalign``` module of ```nanopolish``` exposes this functionality as a command line tool.
 This program takes in a set of nanopore reads aligned in base-space to a reference sequence (or draft genome assembly) and re-aligns the reads in event space.